pastapotatis/morse_code_converter/README.md

-converting a soundfile morse code to text.
+converting a soundfile (ljud.raw) morse code to text.